MyRaspberry/PICO_W_MQTT_pub_sub/README.md

 PROBLEM: the 'mqtt_client.loop()' waits over 1 second and blocks the MAIN timer loop

-# on RPI4 is a mosquiito broker running
+# on RPI4 is a 'mosquitto broker' running

 use some alias to show the feed from the PICO_W and to drive commands ( pub to topic/set )